NexusDev07/Nextcloud-installation/README.md

 <b>3 - </b>Select the Nextcloud module.
 <br />
 <br />
-<b>4 - </b>In the field for the username, enter your Nextcloud username.
+<b>4 - </b>In the field for the IP address of the server, enter the URL of your Nextcloud (ex: <code>nextcloud.domain.ext</code>).
+In the field for the the username, enter your Nextcloud username.
 And in the field for the password, enter your Nextcloud password.
 Then enter the other information requested in the other fields.
 <br />
 <font color="orange"><b>Caution!</b> The credentials you enter must provide access to the administrator panel.</font>
 <br />